 The EGI Accounting Portal receives data from APEL and ultimately from sites participating in the EGI and WLCG infrastructures as well as from sites belonging to other Grid organisations that are collaborating with EGI.
 This is crossed with metadata from other sources to offer an integrated view of accounting data on the EGI Infrastructure.

-Roadmap summary

 We have arrived at the first release of the new Portal, which is in production since 05/16 including the covered tasks and a great number of additional requirements collected by EGI RT and several meetings (3.2.1, 3.2.2, 3.2.3, 3.2.4, 3.2.7).

 Other two releases are foreseen by the end of the project.
-The second releases (3.2.11) will include a complete API to get accounting data directly from the accounting portal (3.2.8) and data in maps for a graphical distribution of the information (3.2.9).
+The second release (3.2.11) will include a complete API to get accounting data directly from the accounting portal (3.2.8) and data in maps for a graphical distribution of the information (3.2.9).
 The third release (3.2.15) will comprise analytics to extract intelligence operation from the data (3.2.10) and the support for Data Accounting (3.2.12), GPGPU Accounting (3.2.13) and Big Data tools (3.2.14).

 Furthermore, users requirement will be continuously collected to refine the new portal according to their needs.